JuliaLang/julia/DISTRIBUTING.md

 The Makefile uses both the `VERSION` file and commit hashes and tags from the git repository to generate the `base/version_git.jl` with information we use to fill the splash screen and the `versioninfo()` output.
-If you for some reason don't want to have the git repository availible when building you should pregenerate the `base/version_git.jl` file with:
+If you for some reason don't want to have the git repository available when building you should pregenerate the `base/version_git.jl` file with:

     make -C base version_git.jl.phony

-For some dependencies we use patched versions that will be fetched via `git submodules`.
-Those might be prefetched by:
+Juila has lots of build dependencies where we use patched versions that has not yet been included by the popular package managers.
+These dependencies will usually be automatically downloaded when you build, but if you want to be able to build Julia on a computer without internet access you should create a source-dist archive with the special make targed

-    git submodule update --init
+   make source-dist

-See example for how this is done for building nigtlies at [the debian build servers](https://github.com/staticfloat/julia-nightly-packaging/blob/master/build_ubuntu.sh)
+that creates a julia-version-commit.tar.gz archive with all required dependencies.

 When compiling a tagged release in the git repository, we don't display the branch/commit hash info in the splash screen.
 You can use this line to show